d-gaston/armv8-examples/README.md

 Pressing enter at a blank prompt causes the previously executed command to run again.
 This can save a lot of typing.

 # armsim.py
 This is a python3 simulator for a subset of arm64 instructions.
 It aims to be compatible with gnu assembler files and supports a subset of directives.
 Further documentation can be found in the numerous comments.
-Currently armsim can run hello.s, loop.s, prompt.s, guess.s, and collatz.s.
+Currently armsim can run hello.s, loop.s, prompt.s, guess.s, collatz.s, sort.s, and brk.s.
 See [the guide](documentation/armsim_guide.md) for information on its features and what instructions are currently supported.
 It's advisable to use the sample programs as a starting point for understanding the supported instructions and for writing your own programs

 # armdb.py
 A simple debugger interface for armsim.
 See [the guide](documentation/armdb_guide.md) for usage instructions.